Why Men Don't Always Talk About Their Feelings

 Why I'm Writing This

-One of the messages I absorbed early in training was that men often struggle to talk about their emotions.
+Early in my counselling training, I often heard that men struggle to talk about their emotions.

-Over time I began wondering whether that was entirely true.
+Over time, I began to wonder whether that was entirely true.

 The Common Assumption

-Men find it difficult to talk about feelings.
+Men find it difficult to talk about their feelings.

 What I Started Noticing